dzzh/RIBs-wiki/iOS-Tutorial-2.md

 }
 ```

-Once we add the `dismiss` method to the protocol, we are then required by the compiler to provide an implementation in the `RootViewController`.
+Once we add the `dismiss` method to the protocol, we will have to implement it in the `RootViewController`.
 Just add it under the `present` method.

 ```swift
 func dismiss(viewController: ViewControllable) {